open-sdg/open-sdg/docs/translation.md

 un_custodian_agency: agencies.un_habitat
 ```

-Assuming that `agencies.un_habitat` refers to an actual key in your SDG Translations data, this will translate the field according to that data.
+Assuming that `agencies.un_habitat` refers to an actual translation key in your translations, this will translate the field according to that entry.

 ## Translation in Javascript